sayan112/RoadToFullTimeServiceBased/OS/OS_Important.md

    Answer: The Banker's Algorithm is a deadlock avoidance algorithm that checks whether the system is in a safe state before granting resource requests from processes.
 It is based on the concept of resource allocation graphs.
 If a request leads to an unsafe state, the request is not granted, and the process must wait.

-**22. What is a resource allocation graph, and how is it used to detect deadlocks?**

-   Answer: A resource allocation graph is a graphical representation of resources and processes.
-It consists of nodes representing processes and resources, and edges representing requests and assignments.
-A cycle in the graph indicates a potential deadlock.
-By analyzing the graph, deadlocks can be detected and resolved.

 **23. How can deadlocks be detected in an operating system?**